MicrosoftDocs/cloud-adoption-framework/docs/modernize/index.md

 # Modernize in the cloud

 The modernize horizon is where you enhance your business processes at scale.
-Modernizing can happen after migrations or during the migration.
+Modernizing can happen after you migrate a workload or during the migration.
+For help making that decision, see [cloud migration and modernization](/docs/adopt/migrate-modernize-approaches.md).
+Modernization requires people and process to integrate.

+Business and technical leads need to collaborate on the modernization plan.
+Business leads need to align the business with modernization efforts.
+Technical leads need to create teams that work with current modernization disciplines.

 :::image type="content" source="../_images/modernize/modernize-methodology-graphic.png" alt-text="Graphic showing business alignment and modernization disciplines.":::